 Detox Is Not Enough

 Detox is an important part of recovery and requires medical supervision and intervention.
 However, detox is only one step in your journey to overcoming addiction.

-Taking drugs is only the outward sign of drug addiction.
-The real problem is inside your brain where the drug habit hijacks your brain and controls you through your pleasure centers.
-The part of your brain that is naturally designed to create habits by rewarding good behavior with positive emotions becomes dependent on the drug and will not let it go easily.
+Taking drugs or abusing alcohol is only the outward sign of drug addiction.
+The real problem is inside your brain where the habit hijacks your brain and controls you through your pleasure centers.
+The part of your brain that is naturally designed to create habits by rewarding good behavior with positive emotions becomes dependent on the alcohol and/or drugs and will not let it go easily.

-As soon as the drugs are out of your system at the end of detox, your brain will be looking for that high again.
+As soon as the substances are out of your system at the end of detox, your brain will be looking for that high again.
 Whether it be drugs or alcohol, the force of addiction was strong enough to make you act in ways that you knew were detrimental to your health, so you need behavioral therapy to get rid of your drug habit.
-Treatment services work in conjunction with detox to clear the drugs out of your body and reverse the changes in your brain that developed the habit.
+Treatment services work in conjunction with detox to clear the substances from your body and reverse the changes in your brain that developed the habit.